mnrojas2/gsi_camera_calibration/README.rst

 4) After the code has run completely, go to "./sets/tracked_sets/<frames-folder>" and check if the last frames still follow the target position correctly.
 If they do, you can continue, if they don't, the homography at some point didn't project the points correctly, so you will have to fix that.

-5) Run 'python just_calibration.py <pkl-file> -cb <previous-parameters-file>' to get the calibration data.
+5) Run 'python just_calibration.py <pkl-file/pkl-files/pkl-folder> -cb <previous-parameters-file> -s' to get the calibration data.
-   *You can also try adding '-ft -rd 100' to reduce the amount of frames in a factor of 1/100.
+   *By adding '-s' the data is saved in a .yml file *You can also try adding '-ft -rd 100' to reduce the amount of frames in a factor of 1/100.

 6) After getting multiple calibrations run 'python tabulate_yml_files.py --excel' to get the histograms across all calibrations saved in './results/'.